jimbeaudoin/golang-appengine-boilerplate/README.md

-# babilllard
+# golang-appengine-boilerplate

-The Babilllard Project

-This project is build on Google App Engine using the Go language.
+This project is a boilerplat for the Google App Engine using the Go runtime.
+AngularJS is used as the frontend.

+## Requirements
+You need the following to make this code work.
+* Go (optional)
+* node.js
+* npm
+* Google Cloud SDK (Go came with the SDK App Engine server)